-While environments are becoming smarter, people may find difficult to identify truly beneficial solutions for their own needs.
+How can we help people to identify truly beneficial solutions for their own needs at home?

 The EDSU project aimed to define inclusivity and usability assessment criteria for technology-based devices for Smart Environments.
 The research, funded under an Italian public grant and in collaboration with Loughborough University, was developed following the Inclusive design methodology.
 The project was unfolded through literature-based research, ethnography, interviews, focus groups and wireframing.
 The final outcome was a prototype of infographic guidelines to support people in understanding the most suitable device for their home environment according to specific needs.